- Global Impact Investing Network

 The Grant Officer role is an exciting opportunity to contribute to the GIIN’s growth, helping to achieve its ambition of harnessing the power of financial markets to address global challenges and build a more inclusive, sustainable, and resilient economy and society.
 This position also offers front-row exposure to the dynamic impact investing industry and what it takes to build this market.
 The Grant Officer will report to the Associate Director of Partnerships Management and Donor Relations.

 • Produce well-crafted donor reports for foundations, governments, and corporate funders that present the GIIN’s market building activities with clarity, elevating key achievements relative to funder priorities.

-•Collaborate with Development and/or program teams to ensure compliance to and completion of grant obligations, including but not limited to key performance indicators, program deliverables, and specific reporting requirements.
+• Collaborate with the Development team and/or GIIN program teams to ensure compliance to and completion of grant obligations, including but not limited to key performance indicators, project deliverables and milestones, and specific reporting requirements.

-• Manage organizational-wide quarterly reporting by GIIN program teams, including:
+• Manage internal organization-wide quarterly reporting by GIIN program teams, including: